side-wave1

 Chronic Skin Conditions

-Psoriasis is chronic (long lasting) condition which can be controlled but not cured.
+Psoriasis is a chronic (long-lasting) condition that can be controlled but not cured.
 It presents as multiple itchy red lesions with silvery white flakes.
-This formation of skin flakes is because of a rapid growth of skin cells.
-Often nails are also found to be affected.
+This formation of skin flakes occurs due to the rapid growth of skin cells.
+Nails are often also affected.

-Psoriasis is a cyclical disporder in which the condition may flare up for a few weeks or months and then go into remission, only to return again.
+Psoriasis is a cyclical disorder in which the condition may flare up for a few weeks or months and then go into remission—only to return again.

-Psoriasis is commonly seen on lower back, elbow, knees, palms, soles, scalp etc. It can be localised or generalised.
+It is commonly seen on the lower back, elbows, knees, palms, soles, scalp, etc. It can be localized or generalized.

-In about 25% of the cases it is accompanied by psoriatic arthritis.
+In about 25% of cases, it is accompanied by psoriatic arthritis.

 Common symptoms of psoriasis include: